Estimating failure probabilities: Introduction

-As there are insufficiently many observations available in the extreme failure set $D$ to use standard statistical methods, extreme value theory is needed to estimate the failure probability $P\{(X,Y)\in D\}$.
-The basic idea of multivariate extreme value theory is to assume that the suitably standardized componentwise maxima of the observed random variables converge to a non-degenerate limit distribution.
-It can be shown that this assumption is equivalent to the convergence of suitably standardized quantile functions of both marginal distributions and a condition on the dependence structure in extreme regions.
+The basic idea of multivariate extreme value theory is to assume that the suitably standardized componentwise maxima of the observed random vectors converge to a non-degenerate limit distribution.
+This assumption is equivalent to the convergence of suitably standardized quantile functions of all marginal distributions and a condition on the dependence structure in extreme regions.

-To be more precise, denote the marginal distribution functions of $X$ and $Y$ by $F_1$ and $F_2$, respectively, and let $U_i(t):= F_i^\leftarrow (1-1/t)$ with $H^\leftarrow(s):=\inf\{x\in\R\mid H(x)\ge s\}$ denoting the generalized inverse of an increasing function $H$.
+To be more precise, denote the marginal distribution functions of $X$ and $Y$ by $F_1$ and $F_2$, respectively, and let $U_i(t):= F_i^\leftarrow(1-1/t)$ with $H^\leftarrow(s):=\inf\{x\in\R\mid H(x)\ge s\}$ denoting the generalized inverse of an increasing function $H$.
 We assume that there exist real constants $\gamma_i$, positive functions $a_i$ and real functions $b_i$ such that for $x>0$ and $i\in\{1,2\}$

 For $\gamma_i=0$ read the right-hand side as $\log x$.
 Note that the right-hand side is the $U$-function of the generalized Pareto distribution (GPD) with distribution function $1-(1+\gamma_ix)^{-1/\gamma_i}$ for $1+\gamma_ix>0$, that is to be interpreted as the standard exponential distribution function for $\gamma_i=0$.
 The parameter $\gamma_i$ is the so-called extreme value index of the $i$th marginal.
 If it is positive, then the support of $F_i$ is unbounded from above and $1-F_i(t)$ roughly decays like the power function with exponent $1/\gamma_i$, while for $\gamma_i<0$ the right endpoint $x_i^*:=F_i^\leftarrow(1)$ of the support is finite and $1-F_i(x)$ roughly behaves like a multiple of $(x_i^*-x)^{-1/\gamma_i}$ as $x\uparrow x_i^*$.